maxrossi91/2-SAT_to_2-coloring/README.md

-# 2-SAT_to_2-coloring
+# 2-SAT_to_reachibility
-Solve a 2 SAT instance using the 2-coloring problem in Turingarena
+Solve a 2 SAT instance using the reachibility problem in Turingarena